 The budget as proposed by the Governor is considered by the General Assembly which, under State law, may increase, decrease, alter or strike out any items in the budget, provided the General Assembly may not take action which would cause an excess of appropriations for revenue expenditures over expected revenue receipts.
 No appropriation in excess of budget recommendations may be made by the General Assembly unless it shall provide the necessary additional revenue to cover such appropriations.
 The Governor may veto legislative appropriations bills.
 However, the Rhode Island Governor does not have line-item veto authority.
 The Legislature may override any veto by a 3/5 vote of the members present and voting of both houses of the General Assembly.
-Supplemental appropriation measures shall be submitted by the Governor to the General Assembly on or before the second Tuesday in January.
-Supplemental appropriations by the General Assembly must be supported by additional revenues and are subject to the Constitutional limitation on State expenditures discussed below.
+Supplemental appropriation measures shall be submitted by the General Assembly must be supported by additional revenues and are subject to the Constitutional limitation on State expenditures discussed below.